-An exploration of the history of theatre through cultural, historical, and theoretical lenses with a focus on theatre as a performative art form.
-Through performance-based activities, students will be asked to examine theatre through the cultural and historical lenses in which it was created, and then to recon-textualize that theatre through vastly different viewpoints, emphasizing cultural and historical connections and promoting it internationality.
+This course is an exploration of the history of theatre through cultural, historical, and theoretical lenses with a focus on theatre as a performative art form.
+Through performance-based activities, students will be asked to examine theatre through the cultural and historical lenses in which it was created, and then to recontextualize that theatre through vastly different viewpoints, emphasizing cultural and historical connections and promoting it internationality.
 The course culminates with a collaborative performance, incorporating a variety of theatre theory examined in the class, which connects with issues within the Lamar and Houston Community.

-IB DP Film SL/HL
+IB DP Film SL/HL Grades 11 & 12